The PHSC VCE Attendance policy was developed to fulfil VCAA requirements (http://www.vcaa.vic.edu.au/Documents/handbook/2018/adhb18_FA2.pdf)

 i.
 A medically certified (MC) absence is where a medical certificate is provided.
 Up to seven absences per unitwill be accepted with medical certificates.

 iii.
 An unexplained absence is where the student has either arrived significantly late to class (more than 5 minutes) or has not attended class and no parental explanation is given.
 This is in effect truanting.
-The student will be required to attend a Sub school leader a detention on the upcoming Friday afternoon.
+The student will be required to attend a principal’s detention after school on the upcoming Friday afternoon.

 3. In VCE it is very important that family holidays should ONLY be arranged during scheduled school holidays.